eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 imagery will be of little interest otherwise, and so was separated out to shrink the size of the more useful `Coral Sea` imagery.
 This imagery was only processed using the `DeepFalse` to save on space.
-- `Global`: This imagery corresponds to selected reef areas around Australia and the rest of the world.
-These were done to allow us to test how well the image processing algorithms work across the globe and to allow validation of the approach used for reef boundary mapping with a diverse set of reefs.

 ## Dataset metadata and lineage
 More information about this dataset can be found on the